mattermost/docs/source/administration/mmctl-cli-tool.rst

    # Or multiple users in one go
    $ mmctl user convert user@example.com anotherUser --bot

-   # you can convert a bot to a user specifying the email and password that the user will have after conversion
+   # You can convert a bot to a user specifying the email and password that the user will have after conversion
    $ mmctl user convert botusername --email new.email@email.com --password password --user

 **Options**